 Also of interest is that Valmeyer has more people living here who work in computers and math than 95% of the places in the US.

-Valmeyer is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Valmeyer is a great place for families with children to consider.
+First of all, many other families with children live here, making Valmeyer a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Valmeyer has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Valmeyer’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Valmeyer is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Valmeyer does not have a public transit system used by locals to get to and from work.

-The population of Valmeyer overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Valmeyer, 22.44% have at least a bachelor's degree.
+The education level of Valmeyer citizens is a little higher than the average for US cities and towns: 22.44% of adults in Valmeyer have at least a bachelor's degree.

 The per capita income in Valmeyer in 2022 was $39,096, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $156,384 for a family of four.